-Sharon Analyst, AEJ Sales Trading Securities division, Hong Kong
+Sharon Associate, AEJ Sales Trading Securities division, Hong Kong

 “I did fear that I would not meet expectations given the high caliber of the people I work with.
 However, everyone was more than happy to help me get up to speed and more.
 The challenge is there but I don’t feel entirely on my own.”